 clinical data - Trimm-2 study

-TRIMM-2 (MMY1002; clinicaltrials.gov identifier: NCT04108195) is an ongoing, phase 1b, 2-part, multicohort, open-label study evaluating the safety and efficacy DARZALEX FASPRO regimens in combination with bispecific T-cell redirection antibodies in patients with RRMM.8,11,31
+TRIMM-2 (NCT04108195) is an ongoing, phase 1b, 2-part, multicohort, open-label study evaluating the safety and efficacy DARZALEX FASPRO regimens in combination with bispecific T-cell redirection antibodies in patients with RRMM.8,11,27

 Study Design/Methods

-• Key eligibility criteria: ≥3 prior LOTs (including a PI and an immunomodulatory drug) or double refractory to a PI and an immunomodulatory drug, anti-CD38 monoclonal antibody >90 days prior allowed, prior BsAb and CAR-T were allowed.8
+• Key eligibility criteria: received ≥3 prior LOTs including a PI, immunomodulatory drug or were double refractory to PI and immunomodulatory drug; prior anti-CD38 therapy was permitted with a 90-day washout, prior BCMA-targeted therapies were also permitted.8

 D'Souza et al (2024)11 presented the incidence of infections in the TECVAYLI + DARZALEX FASPRO + pomalidomide cohort at a median follow-up of 38.3 months (range, 1.2-39.6).